Bitch Hug: Plot

 During the "trip", Kristin sets out with Andrea and Gustav to accomplish some of the 1000 activities on her list.
 Kristin and Andrea stay out for too long, so Gustav had to skip his shift at work to care for their little brother.
 After Kristin complained that their parents are incompetent for leaving them alone for themselves, Gustav explains that their parents are dead.
 The next night, when Andrea believed everyone was asleep, she ran through her usual route to a cliff overlooking the city and the fjord.
 Unbeknownst to her until the cliff, Kristin chased Andrea and asked her to tell her everything so she'd share her own secrets.
-Andrea confesses that she's an orphan and she quit school due to the unwanted attention, complaining that no one really knows a person's true feelings but one's self.
+Andrea confesses that she's an orphan and that she quit school due to the unwanted attention, disclosing that no one really knows a person's true feelings but one's self.

 When Gustav hosts a midsummer party with his friends at his place, Kristin and Andrea hide in the attic and have a little party for themselves.
 However, Linn is present in the party, and bumps into Andrea when Andrea had to visit the kitchen for a while.
 Andrea runs up to the attic to Kristin, fearing Linn may have recognized her from a video chat as the French exchange student Kristin is "staying with" in New York.
 They escape the house through the hole in the roof, and hang out by the fjord.
 When Andrea and Kristin hear the party approaching the pier they're sitting on, Kristin realizes she has nowhere to hide, and tries to swim away through the fjord.
 Having only had a few swimming lessons with Andrea, she drowns but is swiftly rescued by Andrea.

 Word spreads that the entire trip to New York was a hoax, with rumors spreading that she had to live off the earth and that she attempted suicide by drowning after being caught.
 The editor-in-chief of the newspaper Kristin was writing for forgives the incident, telling her that the controversy helped them sell much more copies, and that he wants Kristin to write about her lie, and to write again about a real trip.
 He then gives her a flight ticket to New York.
 During this entire time, Andrea's and Kristin's friendship is strained.